Khan4218/javascript-learning/README.md

 Final version of Rock Paper Scissors.
 Adds a persistent score system using `localStorage`.
 Users can now keep track of wins, losses, and ties across page reloads.

 ---
+### 09-dom.html
+Introduces basic DOM manipulation.
+Demonstrates selecting elements and updating their content dynamically using JavaScript.

+### 09-dom-projects.html
+Contains mini-projects to practice DOM manipulation, including a YouTube Subscribe Button and an Amazon Shipping Calculator.
+Shows interactive UI updates and event handling.

+### 09-rock-paper-scissors.html
+Enhanced Rock Paper Scissors game with DOM manipulation.
+Updates the UI dynamically to display game results and scores without using alert().

 ## ✅ Future Improvements
 - Add a scoreboard in the UI instead of using `alert()`.
+- Organize code into separate .js files for modularity.
 - Add basic CSS for layout and styling.
 - Use JavaScript `addEventListener` instead of inline `onclick`.
 - Refactor logic into separate JavaScript files.